 Before you shop around for a fitness club, you should have some idea of what’s attracting you to a gym in the first place.
-Such a wide variety of fitness facilities exist that a comparison usually, in the end, comes down to what appeals to you personally.
+Such a wide variety of fitness facilities exist that a comparison usually comes down to what appeals to you personally.
 Some people are looking to do simple cardiovascular or weight lifting exercise in a more social environment.
-Some may be lured in by special classes, while others may be most interested in the spa facilities, treatments, or special facilities like climbing walls.
+Some may be lured in by group fitness classes.
+Others may be most interested in the spa facilities, treatments, or special facilities like climbing walls.

 Video of the Day

 Select a fitness club that’s conveniently located.
-Even if you have to pay extra for a club that’s closer to your home or located on the way to and from work, the investment will probably pay off in the end as you’ll be much more likely to use the facilities.
+Even if you have to pay extra for a club that’s closer to your home or located on your route to or from work, the investment will pay off as you’ll be much more likely to use the facilities.

 Inspect the locker rooms and gym floor for cleanliness.
-Look in the showers and check the area around the toilets for signs of soil.
-Make sure that clean towels, lockers and hot water are all readily available in the locker room.
+Look in the showers and check the area around the toilets for signs of neglect.
+Make sure that clean towels, lockers, and hot water are all readily available in the locker room.
 Look for spray bottles of machine sanitizer and towels available throughout the gym floor, and check to make sure that the floors are regularly cleaned.
-Inspect the weight equipment, too: Hard-working gym equipment may not be pristine, but it should never be excessively dirty, rusted or appear flimsy.
-While you’re at it, check to see whether there’s enough equipment available for all gym members to use or whether people are queuing up to use certain machines.
+Inspect the weight equipment, too: Hard-working gym equipment may not be pristine, but it should never be excessively dirty, rusted, or appear in disrepair.

 Ask for a list of group fitness classes and other special programs that may be offered at the gym.
 Inquire whether the price of these classes is included with the membership or whether you have to pay extra.